Alexandra Carter

 Before enrolling at the Law School, Carter was a private equity analyst at Goldman Sachs and a Fulbright Scholar in Taiwan, where she researched its contemporary literature to assess cross-strait political tensions.

 After receiving her J.D., Carter clerked on the U.S. District Court for the District of Massachusetts and then joined Cravath, Swaine & Moore as a litigator.
 She was drawn back to the academy by Liebman and other mentors at Columbia Law School.
-Carter’s fresh take on negotiation is the subject of her forthcoming general-interest book, Ask for More: 10 Questions to Negotiate Anything, to be published by Simon & Schuster as a lead title in May 2020.
+Carter’s fresh take on negotiation is the subject of her general-interest book, Ask for More: 10 Questions to Negotiate Anything, which was published by Simon & Schuster in May 2020 and became an instant Wall Street Journal Business bestseller - the first negotiation book solo-authored by a woman to make that list.

 “I strive to create in the classroom the same environment we create in a mediation: a place where everyone knows they can be heard, where their voices matter, and they have the power to decide what their future looks like.”